-The Dalhousie Libraries have purchased three MakerBot Replicator 2 3D printers.
+The Dalhousie Libraries have purchased four MakerBot Replicator 2 3D printers.
 They are located in the Help Desk in the Killam Library, on the main floor of the Kellogg Library, and the Circulation Desks in the Sexton and MacRae Libraries.

 Preparing your 3D File for Printing

 Your 3D file must be in STL, or stereolithographic file format, for printing.
 Most 3D modeling programs, such as AutoCAD and Rhino3D, will export 3D files to this format.
 If your 3D program does not export to the STL format, you can use the MeshLab freeware available on the Learning Commons computers to convert your file to STL format.

 Printing Your STL File